-August 1, 2014
+August 1, 2016

 With the support of our Carpenter Governance Council, teaching staff, PFC and the hard work of our amazing parents and guardians we all can look forward to the following exciting additions:

-Additional Kinder classroom teacher (fourth consecutive year)
+- Additional Transitional Kinder classroom teacher with approved funding by Carpenter’s Governance Council (sixth consecutive year)

 Joseph P. Martinez